Modified Two-Slit Experiments and Complementarity: Interference and which-way information

+There have been some recent developments in understanding the origins of complementarity.
+It has been argued, and demonstrated, that one need not actually carry out a which-way measurement in order that the interference disappears.
+Mere existence of which-way information in the state is sufficient to destroy any potential interference \cite{eraser1, durr}.
+In other words, one can say that mere existence of the possibility of getting which-way information is enough to destroy the interference pattern.
+This can be simply demonstrated as follows.
+Suppose that the state of a particle having passed through a double-slit, just before hitting the screen, is given by

+where $\psi_A(x)$ and $\psi_B(x)$ represent the amplitude of the particle passing through slit 1 and 2, respectively.
+Probability of finding the particle at a point x on the screen, is given by

+The last two terms represent interference.
+Now, let us suppose that in a slightly modified version of this experiment, the state is given by

+where $|1\rangle$ and $|2\rangle$ are certain othonormal eigenstates of a suitable observable, which get entangled with the particle, and hence carry which-way information.
+A measurement of that observable yielding $|1\rangle$ will lead to a definitive conclusion that the particle passed through slit 1, and likewise for $|2\rangle$.
+In this case the probability of finding the particle at a point x, is given by

+The two terms which would have given interference, are killed by the orthogonality of $|1\rangle$ and $|2\rangle$.
+One would notice that a which-way measurement is not even needed here - mere existence of which-way information, or mere possibility of a which-way measurement, is enough to destroy interference.

-\section{Interference destroys which-way information}
+\subsection{Interference destroys which-way information}

-It is obvious from the simple thought experiment discussed above that interference destroys the which-way information.
-One might wonder if this statement is general enough, or if it is an artifact of the over-simplification of the analysis.
-Let us discuss this point in a bit more detail.
+In the following we will prove that the converse of {\em which-way information necessarily destroys interference} is also true.
+This would mean that a quantum state which has a form required to yield interference, cannot contain any which-way information.

 In any variant of the conventional two-slit experiment, the initial state has to be in a superposition of two orthogonal states.
 This follows simply from the fact that the two slits are distinguishable.
-Thus the initial state $|\psi\rangle_0$ could be written as $|\psi\rangle_0 = (|\psi_A\rangle + |\psi_B\rangle)/\sqrt{2}$.
-These states then evolve and reach the region where they interfere.
-The time evolution, being unitary, retains their orthogonality.
-Let us assume that in the region where they interfere, they have the form:

-where we assume that $c_1$ and $c_2$ are real and positive, although this requirement is not essential.
-Here, $|\alpha\rangle$, $|\beta\rangle$ and $|\gamma\rangle$ need not be simple states - each may involve a multitude of degrees of freedom.
-However, $|\psi_A\rangle$ and $|\psi_B\rangle$ have to have this form, so that there are parts from the two which cancel out, to give the so-called dark-fringes.
-We assume that $|\gamma\rangle$ is orthogonal to both $|\alpha\rangle$ and $|\beta\rangle$, for the dark fringe to be distinguishable from the rest of the part.
+In the case of a Mach-Zehnder interferometer, a half-silvered mirror splits the beam into superposition of two spatially separated beams.
+Thus the initial (unnormalized) state $|\psi\rangle_0$ can be written as